 Samples are collected using a nasal swab.
 This is a non-invasive, self-administered test.
 The test takes just a few seconds once you’ve become familiar with the process.
 After processing through the check-in station, testers pop open their tube, remove the wrapper from their swab, lower their mask, make three circles inside the edge of both nostrils, raise their mask, put the swab in the tube, cap it and proceed to the check-out station.
 Samples are sent to the Broad Institute’s COVID-19 testing lab for analysis.
 The Broad Institute has partnered with more than 100 colleges and universities in Massachusetts and the surrounding region.
 The analytical process detects genetic material of the SARS-CoV-2 virus using a technique called polymerase chain reaction (PCR).
 PCR tests (or molecular tests) are highly accurate.

 If you test negative, your results will be emailed to you when they are available.
-With your first results, you will receive an email from CareEvolve@lnotification.com with the subject line “Lab results available from your provider — Register now.”
-You will be directed to a patient registration page to create your account.
-Results should be ready 24–36 hours after your test.
+With your very first result, you will receive an email with a code from either NoReply@lknotification.com or CareEvolve@lnotification.com with the subject line “Lab results available from your provider.”
+You will be directed to a patient registration page to create your account using the code provided.
+Results should be ready 24–36 hours after the lab receives your test.